 YLP is a foundation programme that ISB offers to graduate or post graduate students who are in their pre-final or final year.
 The idea behind YLP is to mentor high performing students through a combination of online and offline learning methods, and to groom them for leadership positions in the future.
 YLP is in fact an alternate entry route to ISB’s PGP.

 Admission process of YLP is designed to assess your academic credentials, personal attributes and the ability to lead and influence people.
-It has three stages:
+It has four stages:

 Ideal score for ISB YLP